lilithgannone/ics385spring2026/week14/term-project/README.md

 - Ensured there was placeholder text on the review form and contact form, and that the review form only accepts ratings between 1 and 5.
 - Tested out the password hashing and salting with bcrypt in the admin registration route.
 - Original logic allowed people to go back after logging out and view the dashboard.
 I added logic to prevent this.
 - Tested formatting on mobile.

+### Note: My app.js is my server.js.
+I will ask in class next week if this is okay.

 ## Challenges this week:
 - Understanding how to implement authentication and protected routes.